rschurade/Ingnomia/README.md

 If you know any of C++ or XAML you can help right away!
 Feel free to check for open bugs, and hop over to our [Discord](https://discord.gg/DCSmxVD) channel to get you sorted in.

 Please provide your contributions in the form of a pull request, rebased onto the current head of development.

-When forking the project on Github, you should add `NOESIS_LICENSE_KEY` and `NOESIS_LICENSE_NAME` as secrets in your repositories configuration under Settings/Secrets.
-If not provided, CI builds will fail for your fork.

 #### License ####